 More than 80% of all children helped by the Make-A-Wish Foundation are alive today.
 The Kurt R. Weiss Scholarship program helps to spotlight these young people - years after their diagnosis and wish - and show them as young adults who are moving on with their lives and pursuing 'normal' activities such as graduation, college and beyond.

 Pirates Charities became a sponsor of the Kurt R. Weiss Scholarship effort in 2010 and continued this support each year.
 In addition to financial support, Pirates Charities hosted a group of scholarship recipients and their families and friends to a night at the ballpark.
-Before the game a program was held in the Pirates Press Conference Room to recognize the 34 scholarship recipients.
+Before the game a program was held in the Pirates Press Conference Room to recognize the 32 scholarship recipients.
 All attendees enjoyed a ballpark buffet at PNC Park's Picnic Park afterward.
 The scholarship recipients who attended the event then proceeded to the field where they were recognized for their accomplishments prior to the game.
-Make-A-Wish President/CEO Judi Stone and Development Coordinator Samara Silverstein also joined the group on the field.

-As a follow-up on Kurt Weiss, in 2009 he completed his residency in Orthopaedic Surgery and then served as a Fellow in Musculoskeletal Oncology at the University of Toronto.
+In 2009, Kurt Weiss completed his residency in Orthopaedic Surgery and then served as a Fellow in Musculoskeletal Oncology at the University of Toronto.
 On August 1, 2010, Kurt began his new position as Assistant Professor of Orthopaedic Surgery at UPMC.
 He operated at UPMC Shadyside and Children's Hospital, specializing in the research and treatment of cancer in and around the skeleton.
 His wish to play with the Notre Dame Marching Band at the Orange Bowl was granted in 1989.
 He is married and has two children.

-For more information about the Make-A-Wish Foundation of Greater Pennsylvania and Southern West Virginia, please visit their website at www.wishgreaterpa.org.
+For more information about the Make-A-Wish Foundation of Greater Pennsylvania and Southern West Virginia, please visit wishgreaterpa.org.